 Any prohibited item found in apartments will be confiscated by Residence Life and Housing staff and will not be returned to the owner.
 Furniture, decorations, appliances, and other items which increase the flammability of residents' rooms or public areas may be prohibited at the discretion of Residence Life staff.

+All electrical appliances MUST be UL/ETL approved.
 The list of prohibited items includes, but is not limited to: